Delayer2208/Personal-Productivity-Manager/README.md

 - **Backend**: Node.js, Express, MongoDB
 - **Frontend**: React, Axios for API requests

+### Prerequisites
+1. Install **MongoDB**: Download and install MongoDB from [the official MongoDB website](https://www.mongodb.com/try/download/community).
+2. (Optional) Install **MongoDB Compass**: This is a GUI for MongoDB, which helps in visualizing and managing your database.
+Download it from [the official MongoDB Compass page](https://www.mongodb.com/products/compass).

 ## Installation
     Backend Setup
 1. Clone the repository: